 4. Is health plan or provider participation in the program mandatory?

 The program is not mandatory, but provides a path to dispute resolution in lieu of formal litigation.
+However, once a provider requests arbitration services related to a Statewide Managed Care (SMMC) claim dispute, the SMMC contracted plan must participate in the arbitration process.
 Once both parties agree to participate, the decision is binding.

 5. Are there minimum thresholds that must be met in order to qualify for the program?

 Yes, to utilize the Dispute Resolution Program, health care providers must have aggregate claim disputes (for 1 or more patients for same insurer) by type of service that meet minimum thresholds:

 6. How do health care providers and health plans contact the Statewide Provider and Health Plan Claim Dispute Resolution Program (MAXIMUS)?